i8out/FlutterWithLocalNetCoreDevelopment/README.md

 3. Since we edited the pubspec.yaml, we need to run “flutter pub get” in the Terminal.
 4. Add three folders under lib namely: bloc, models, repository, and widgets.
 5. Under models folder, add “employee.dart”
 6. Under repository, add “api.dart” and “employee_api.dart”.
+In the “employee_api.dart”.
-In the “employee_api.dart”, we need to replace the sample code port number with the actual port number we noted before found in the applicationhost.config file.
+7. In the "employee_api.dart", we only need to replace the sample code port number with the actual port number we noted before found in the applicationhost.config file.
+Do not replace "10.0.2.2"
-7. Under bloc folder, add the following dart files: “bloc.dart”, “myapp_bloc.dart”, “myapp_event.dart”, and “myapp_state.dart”
+8. Under bloc folder, add the following dart files: “bloc.dart”, “myapp_bloc.dart”, “myapp_event.dart”, and “myapp_state.dart”
-8. Under the widgets folder, add the “employee_avatar.dart”
+9. Under the widgets folder, add the “employee_avatar.dart”
-9. In Visual Studio, press F5 to run the web project.
+10. In Visual Studio, press F5 to run the web project.
-10. Now replace the main.dart and run this Flutter app in the Android emulator.
+11. Now replace the main.dart and run this Flutter app in the Android emulator.
-11. We can now debug both the Net Core Project and the Flutter Project during local development.
+12. We can now debug both the Net Core Project and the Flutter Project during local development.